Participation bias: Example

 If one selects a sample of 1000 managers in a field and polls them about their workload, the managers with a high workload may not answer the survey because they do not have enough time to answer it, and/or those with a low workload may decline to respond for fear that their supervisors or colleagues will perceive them as surplus employees (either immediately, if the survey is non-anonymous, or in the future, should their anonymity be compromised).
 Therefore, non-response bias may make the measured value for the workload too low, too high, or, if the effects of the above biases happen to offset each other, "right for the wrong reasons."
 For a simple example of this effect, consider a survey that includes, "Agree or disagree: I have enough time in my day to complete a survey."

 Prior to the 1936 U.S. presidential election, The Literary Digest mailed out 10 million questionnaires, of which 2.38 million were returned.
-Based on these returns, they predicted that Republican candidiate Alf Landon would be elected president with 57.08% of the popular vote and 370 of 531 electoral votes: in the election, Landon received only 37.54% of the popular vote and eight electoral votes in an unprecedented landslide loss to Democratic incumbent President Franklin D. Roosevelt.
+Based on these returns, they predicted that Republican candidate Alf Landon would be elected president with 57.08% of the popular vote and 370 of 531 electoral votes: in the election, Landon received only 37.54% of the popular vote and eight electoral votes in an unprecedented landslide loss to Democratic incumbent President Franklin D. Roosevelt.
 Subsequent research published in 1976 and 1988 concluded that non-response bias was the primary source of this error, although their sampling frame was also quite different from the vast majority of voters.

 Non-responders have been shown to be associated with younger patients, poorer communities and those who are less satisfied and subsequently could be a source of bias.